abathur8bit/coco/README.md

 # Color Computer Projects

 Coco and other retro related projects.

-www.8BitCoder.com
+Not particularly well organized.
+Have a look at my [articles](http://www.axorion.com/articles) for a high level of projects worth looking at.

 # Tools
 Listed below are tools I use.